telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/install_with_docker.md

 As seen above, the default configuration distributed with the image is tied to certain values that may not be suitable for you tests.
 Specifically:

 * Multiagent:
-    * Enable multiagent cygnus: CYGNUS_MULTIAGENT environment varialble.
-If enabled each cygnus sink will run in a diferent port:
+    * Enable multiagent cygnus: CYGNUS_MULTIAGENT environment variable.
+If enabled, each sink will run in a diferent port:

 | sink   | port   |
 |--:|--:|